-Employers can use the templates in this guide for appeal letters at Annex
+Employers can use the templates in this guide for appeal letters on the LRA website.

 The right to be accompanied

 An employee or worker should be allowed to bring a relevant person ('companion') with them to both disciplinary and grievance appeal hearings..